handsontable/hyperformula/docs/guide/compatibility.md

 - [useRegularExpressions](../api/interfaces/configparams.md#useregularexpressions),
 - [useWildcards](../api/interfaces/configparams.md#usewildcards).

-The default values for these options make HyperFormula behave consistently with _Microsoft Excel_.
+The default values for these options make HyperFormula behave consistently with Microsoft Excel.

 #### `TRUE` and `FALSE` constants

-_Microsoft Excel_ has built-in constants (keywords) for the boolean values `TRUE` and `FALSE`.
+Microsoft Excel has built-in constants (keywords) for the boolean values `TRUE` and `FALSE`.
 In HyperFormula the same effect can be achieved by defining them as named expressions using functions [TRUE() and FALSE()](built-in-functions.md#logical):

 ```js
 hfInstance.addNamedExpression('TRUE', '=TRUE()');